Updated 10 October 2022

 At present, all requirements to enter Abu Dhabi from Dubai or any other emirate within the UAE have been removed.

-As per the latest regulations on 28 February 2022, EDE scan and requirements for the Al Hosn green pass are no longer required.
-However, the green pass will still be required to access majority of the public places in Abu Dhabi.
+EDE scan are no longer required.
+However, the green pass will still be required to access majority of the public places in Abu Dhabi, including malls, restaurants, hotels, gyms, public parks and beaches.
+Masks have been made optional in the airport, unless it has been mandated by the airline.

 Fully vaccinated travellers will no longer be required to present a negative PCR test upon arrival in Dubai after the country eased its Covid-19 entry rules.
 To be fully vaccinated, you must have received two doses of a vaccine.